zjancarlo/zjancarlo/index.md

 ## Site Reliability Engineering

+DevOps Consultant | June 2020 - Present

+My primary responsibility and work revolves around providing developer support for tech industry clients from development and maintenance to sunsetting.

+- Supported sunsetting operations of an **Apache Mesos** based PaaS.
+Wrote custom scripts and tools for support ticket alerting, data processing, and automated vulnerability scanning.
+Also handled application and deployment debugging along with Mesos agent maintenance.
+- Handled upkeep of an **Apache Spark** on Mesos platform through system administration and rotational 24/7 on-call support.
+- Co-led onboarding of our support team on a **Nomad** based platform.
+Developed onboarding study plan and led technology training sessions.
+Directly interfaced with platform users in resolving issues from build to deployment.
+Also handled development support through platform related upgrades.

+Other accomplishments include:

+- Created pipelines to support deployment of a web application both on local environments and on **Amazon EKS** using **Gitlab CI**.
+Used Helm and created custom templating for the infrastructure code while the application used a number of microservices using Vue.JS, Flask, Python, Django, and PostgreSQL served behind an **NGINX** reverse proxy.
+- Created a **Helm** starter template to help users, especially those with little Kubernetes knowledge, to migrate their applications to Kubernetes.

-Site Reliability Engineer | Kalibrr | September 2019 - Present
+Site Reliability Engineer | Kalibrr | September 2019 - May 2020

-My responsibilities and work revolve around the development and upkeep of a platform infrastructure built primarily on Kubernetes and the Google Cloud Platform.
+My responsibilities and work revolved around the development and upkeep of a platform infrastructure built primarily on Kubernetes and the Google Cloud Platform.

 Some of the things I've worked on: